shannonriester/Waggle/README.md

 #WAGGLE
 http://_waggle.surge.sh/

+##About
+Have you ever noticed a group of friends at a restaurant and everyone is lost on their smart phones, not engaging with each other at all?
+As much as I love technology and social-media, I feel that it's more important to be present and engaged in the moment.
+Waggle is designed to use technology to lose technology, so to speak.

+As "man's best friend," it's safe to say that dogs make us feel more connected with each other (dog and human alike).
+Dog-people really do love all things dog, so I wanted to simplify the process of finding dog-friendly places with dog-friendly people.

+Waggle creates the opportunity to bring people together, connecting on a deeper level.
+Its simplified search & checkin features make it easy for the user to explore dog-allowed places nearby.
+Checking-in is important in that if there are more than 3 people checked in to a location, a _hot spot_ is created: so the user can decide to get out and go make some new friends or meet up with some cool dogs.
+I hope that Wagglrs (Waggle-users) experience and appreciate this different approach to using technology to lose technology, if only for a short amount of time.

 ##Elevator Pitch
 A location-based, social-media app that allows you to search for dog-friendly places, find cute dogs, and meet other local dog-lovers!